Bruno Ribeiro: Playing career

-Ribeiro was sold to English Premier League club Leeds United for a fee of £500,000 in July 1997, making him a teammate of Hasselbaink, who also joined the club in the summer.
+Ribeiro was sold to the English Premier League club Leeds United for a fee of £500,000 in July 1997, making him a Hasselbaink teammate, who also joined the club in the summer.
 He scored his first goal for Leeds in his second appearance, a 3–1 victory over Sheffield Wednesday at Hillsborough, and went on to score a total of four goals in 35 games in the 1997–98 season.
-However, he picked up an injury at the start of the 1998–99 season, and failed to win back his first team place under new manager David O'Leary.
+However, he picked up an injury at the start of the 1998–99 season.
+He failed to win back his first-team place under new manager David O'Leary.
 He left Elland Road in October 1999, as he was sold on to First Division side Sheffield United for £500,000 in October 1999.
-He made 22 appearances in the 1999–2000 season and eight appearances in the 2000–01 season, mostly as a substitute as he failed to secure a first team spot at Bramall Lane.
+He made 22 appearances in the 1999–2000 season and eight appearances in the 2000–01 season, mostly as a substitute as he failed to secure a first-team spot at Bramall Lane.
 He returned to Portugal on loan at União de Leiria in January 2001.

 He spent the 2001–02 season with Beira-Mar, scoring one goal in 26 games.
 He joined Azores based club Santa Clara for the 2002–03 campaign, scoring twice in 25 games as the club suffered relegation.
 He subsequently rejoined Vitória, with the club now playing in the second division, and played 27 games (scoring one goal) as Vitória were promoted back into the top-flight after finishing in second-place in 2003–04.
-He remained a key first team player throughout the 2004–05, 2005–06 and 2006–07 campaigns, making 90 first team appearances across the three seasons.
+He remained a key first-team player throughout the 2004–05, 2005–06 and 2006–07 campaigns, making 90 first-team appearances across the three seasons.
 He helped the club to win the Taça de Portugal in 2005, as they beat Benfica 2–1 at the Estádio Nacional.
 He also captained the club in the 2005 Supertaça Cândido de Oliveira, as Vitória lost 1–0 to Benfica; he was replaced by Antonio Franja on 75 minutes.
-He then played in the 2006 Taça de Portugal Final, where they were beaten 1–0 by Porto.
+He then played in the 2006 Taça de Portugal final, where they were beaten 1–0 by Porto.
 He was unable to play in the 2006 Supertaça Cândido de Oliveira due to injury.

 Ribeiro gradually lost his importance in the squad in the 2007–08 season, though he scored the 1–0 winner with a long-range effort against Sporting CP on 24 February.
-He also played in the final of the Taça da Liga, as Vitória beat Sporting CP on penalties to lift the trophy; he was taken off for Paulinho on 67 minutes.
-He was loaned out to Chaves at the start of the 2009–10 season, however after Manuel Fernandes was reinstated as Vitória's first team coach, Ribeiro returned to the squad in January 2010.
+He helped his side win the 2007–08 Taça da Liga but was an unused substitute in the final.
+He was loaned out to Chaves at the start of the 2009–10 season.
+However, after Manuel Fernandes was reinstated as Vitória's first-team coach, Ribeiro returned to the squad in January 2010.
 He played seven games in the remainder of the 2009–10 campaign and helped the club to avoid relegation, before he announced his retirement in the summer.